Project

 A woman in a white head scarf and loose light blue blouse points at a laptop screen and a man with dark hair wearing a maroon shirt looks at what she's point to while holding a green and white paper.
 The two people are outside in a field with green grass and trees in the background.

-Applications for the 2025 NSF|SpectrumX REU+ Program are now closed, but if you will be a registered undergraduate on May 25, 2026, we invite you to apply to our 2026 program in October 2025!
+If you will be an undergraduate on May 25, 2026, we invite you to apply to the 2026 SpectrumX REU+ Program now!

 What is an REU Program?